PhilReedData/TLSOnlineAppointment/docs/index.md

 ## How do I start the online appointment?

-At the time of the appointment, use the link provided to [access your online appointment](https://philreeddata.github.io/tls-chat/) \[FINAL LINK TBA\].
+At the time of the appointment, use the link provided to 'access your online appointment'.
 Click the button ‘**Yes, I have an appointment**’ to see a chat box.

+![Access your online appointment](images/11-start.png)

 Type your name.
 In the ‘**Your Question**’ box, explain that you have an appointment and give the name of the librarian you are expecting to speak with.

-![Access your online appointment](images/11-start.png)

 Once you are connected, you will be invited to screenshare.
 Click the ‘**Join the screensharing session**’ link.
 We will come back to the Library Chat box after the screensharing session is finished; please keep this window open.